muhac/monaco-fira-code-ligatures/README.md

 ## How to install

-- Clone this repo / download `MonacoFiraNF-*.ttf`
+- Clone this repo / download `MonacoFiraNerd/*.ttf`
 - Install the font on your OS
-- In your editor settings, change your font to `MonacoFira Nerd Font`
+- In your editor settings, change your font to `Monaco Fira Nerd`
 - Enjoy 👀

+## Known issues

+Since the Fira Code font is wider than Monaco, there may be some ligatures that are oversized:

+- `<!--`

 ## Related Projects